-All financial assets not classified as measured at amortized cost or FVOCI as described above are measure at FVTPL.
-Investments in equity securities are classified under this category.
+All financial assets not classified as measured at amortized cost or FVOCI are measure at FVTPL.

 Business model assessment

 The Fund Manager assesses the objective of a business model in which an asset is held at a portfolio level because this best reflects the way the business is managed and information is provided to management.
 The information considered includes: